What does Twyla mean?

 Twyla is a very popular first name for women (#1412 out of 4276, Top 33%) but a rare surname for all people.
 (2000 U.S. Census)

 Shown below is an analysis of the usage of Twyla and corresponding names.
 Willa (#549 last year), Mina (#687), Vilma, Wilhelmina, Wilma, Velma, Twila, Elma, Helma, Minna and Billy are the prominent varying forms of Twyla.
+Forms like Willy are uncommon.
 These girl names were at the apex of their popularity during 1890-1899 (usage of 0.4201%) and have become significantly less widespread since (usage 0.0637%, down 84.8%), with forms such as Twila, Elma, Minna, Billy and Velma falling out of style.
 (Top 1000 Baby Names Statistics, 2014)